top of page

 A savvy investor will always ask "what happens to your business if a client doesn't renew and you lose a major source of revenue."
 Preparing for that conversation is pivotal when preparing for a successful fundraise.

-Here are 4 tips for addressing early-stage customer concentration with SaaS investors:
+Here are 4 tips for addressing high customer concentration with early-stage SaaS investors:

 Tip 1: Explain to investors your contract length and how locked in your contracts are.
 For example, are there opt out clauses, auto renewals, or anything to explain how secure a contract is?